 In 2011, prompted by the loss of over $250,000 in government funding during the Great Recession, CAH decided to expand its resale operations by purchasing the old Town & Country Grocery Store building at 694 Michigan Avenue.
 A capital campaign was conducted and two years later CAH paid the mortgage off.
 CAH’s resale objective is to generate new revenue to help stabilize private and government funding sources.
 The General Store has also become an integral part of the community, providing a place for volunteers to share their time and talents and for young people to learn practical skills while doing community service.

 In 2012, the CAH Housing and Education team applied for and was granted certification and approval through the U.S. Department of Housing and Urban Development (HUD).
 This designation recognizes CAH’s significant investment in training, resources and staff to provide important housing counseling services and financial education classes to the community.

 The Non Nonprofit and the Seven Principles

-The EPIC Empowerment Institute (EPIC) is a pioneering initiative of Community Action House (CAH) inspired by the book The Non Nonprofit: For Profit Thinking for Non-Profit Companies by Steven Rothschild.
-The book lays out 7 principles that drive the world’s best companies and creates a roadmap for social ventures to prove and improve their impact.
+The EPIC Empowerment Program (EPIC) is a pioneering initiative of Community Action House (CAH) inspired by the book The Non Nonprofit: For Profit Thinking for Non-Profit Companies by Steven Rothschild.
+The book lays out 7 principles that drive the world’s best companies and creates a road map for social ventures to prove and improve their impact.

 These 7 principles serve as the filter through which CAH evaluates existing programs and services, and designs new ones.
 The principles are: